From the evaluator behind 100,000+ pairs and the creator of the Shoemetrics grading system.

 You also need specific lighting to see many flaws.
 Under normal room lighting, a shoe can look clean.
 Under direct, angled light, glue stains and discoloration become obvious.
 Every Shoemetrics evaluation uses controlled lighting for this reason.

+The upper is the largest scoring area - everything above the sole.
+The most common flaw?
 Glue stains.
-Without question.
-99% of shoes have visible glue staining on the upper.
-It's the single most common flaw across 100,000+ pairs — and most people don't even notice it until you put the shoe under direct light.
+99% of shoes have visible glue staining on the upper, and most people don't notice until you put the shoe under direct light.

-The outsole is the most honest part of the shoe.
+The sole (outsole) is the most honest part of the shoe.
 The factory sheen disappears after a single wear, dirt embeds in the tread pattern, and worn tread doesn't lie.
-You can argue about creases — you can't argue about missing tread.

 The Shoemetrics Grading Scale